observablehq/parser/README.md

 The view identifier: an Identifier.

-### ImportDeclaration
+### IncludeDeclaration

 <a href="#declaration_injections" name="declaration_injections">#</a> <i>declaration</i>.<b>injections</b>

-An array of ImportSpecifier nodes, if the import declaration has a `with` clause, and otherwise null.
+An array of IncludeSpecifier nodes, if the include declaration has a `with` clause, and otherwise null.

-### ImportSpecifier
+### IncludeSpecifier

 <a href="specifier_view" name="specifier_view">#</a> <i>specifier</i>.<b>view</b>

-A boolean indicating whether the import specifies a view.
+A boolean indicating whether the include specifies a view.